-Wouldn’t it be amazing if you could design your very own T-shirts based on your favourite movie, book, and television characters?
-There are some people out there who do a great job of making fan art and selling and sharing it online.
+Wouldn’t it be amazing if you could design and sell your very own T-shirts based on your favourite movie, book, and television characters?
+There are some people out there who do a great job of selling fan art and sharing it online.
 However, the tricky thing with fan art is that there are always some limits — but they aren’t always very clear!

-What can you legally do when it comes to fan art?
+What can you legally do when it comes to printing fan art?

 The basic law is that whoever holds the copyright to a certain thing has the sole right to make and sell “derivative works” , including sequels, based on the original concept.
 Even characters in a book or plot elements can have copyright protection.
 Fan fiction can definitely be considered a “derivative work”.

 So does that mean that no fan art is allowed ever?
 Not necessarily.

 Generally, you don’t want to do anything that would cause confusion as to whether or not a product is official.
 One thing that is usually fair game is a parody or a criticism, or something that is highly transformative.
 The more different it is from the original, the stronger your case is that your fan art falls under fair use laws.

 Still, even when that line is crossed, there aren’t a huge number of trademark disputes over fan creations — but they do happen from time to time.

 If you’re planning on making money off of your fan art, then they are more likely to happen.
 Still, fan art usually doesn’t harm the original creation, so copyright holders aren’t as likely to go after fans.
 It also isn’t typically a popular move with fans of the work, and can lead to backlash (famous Interview with the Vampire writer Anne Rice is a famous example of this).
 Avoid logos or trademarked names, as those are also more likely to lead to trouble.